Why we need to new Representation in Congress

-The House of Representatives—known as “The People’s House”—is more totally dysfunctional than it has ever been.
+The House of Representatives—known as “The People’s House”—is more totally dysfunctional than it has ever been- and we didn't think it could be worse, but it already has.
 The evidence is clear and overwhelming: it will stay that way while the current Republican majority continues.

-We need to pay attention to problems like the climate change crisis, our dangerously crumbling infrastructure, our imbalanced economy, affordable higher education, comprehensive immigration reform, common sense gun safety laws (which are supported by the majority of people), accessible and affordable healthcare and so many other crucial needs for our country.
+We need to pay attention to problems like the climate change crisis, our dangerously crumbling infrastructure, our imbalanced economy, affordable higher education, comprehensive immigration reform, common sense gun safety laws (which are supported by the majority of people), accessible and affordable healthcare, which they're seeking to dismantle, and so many other crucial needs for our country.
 We’re not getting that from the current “leadership” there.
-Instead of working on these important issues--issues that impact families in CD25 as well as the rest of the country. they’d rather vote 60+ times to get rid of the Affordable Care Ace (also known as the ACA or ObamaCare), in spite of knowing full well that it will be vetoed by the President--that is, if it even gets a vote in the Senate, given that 60 votes are needed even to bring up a bill in the Senate.
+Instead of working on these important issues--issues that impact families in CD25 as well as the rest of the country, they are busy dismantling all safety nets for marginalized people, environmental rules, and regulations on business that have made us safer, or sitting idly be and allowing this President to do this greart harm to us, which may be even worse.

-As we’ve seen with the GOP primary Presidential candidates, they’re fighting to see who can “jump the shark” (be the most outrageous) the most times.
-They’re not living in the same world as the rest of us.
-We live in reality, although they’re darn sure trying to ratchet up the element of fear in our daily lives.
+As we’ve seen with the GOP-elected President, he seems to be “jumping the shark” (being completely outrageous) on a daily basis.
+He does not live in the same world as the rest of us.
+We live in reality, but he's darn sure trying to ratchet up the mythical elements of fear in our daily lives so we're distracted from what he's really doing.
 Did you know, for example, you’re more likely to be shot by a toddler than a terrorist.
 To hear my opponent and his ilk speak, you’d think a terrorist was behind every tree!

 Let’s work together to move our country forward in hope and in the knowledge that when we work together, we are stronger and smarter.

-I am running for Congress, not to march in lockstep with the Democratic Party, right or wrong, but to march in lockstep with reason, regardless of whether what it mandates is politically popular.
-The House has bigger things to do than they’re currently doing, and you should insist they get busy doing them.
+I plan to run for Congress in 2018, not to march in lockstep with the Democratic Party, right or wrong, but to march in lockstep with reason, regardless of whether what it mandates is politically popular.
+With this President, it is even more important that we elect reasonable people, lest they destroy our nation in their greed and short-sightedness.

 I ask for your trust; I ask for your vote for Texas Congressional District 25.